vinayhegde1990/devops-notes/docs/source/Editors.rst

 Editors
 ************

-*Some useful links to cover the basics of Editors*
+*Some useful links to explain the concepts of Editors*

 VIM Basics
 ###############